junqing-zhang/junqing-zhang.github.io/rffi/rffi-tutorial.md

 * [nRF Sniffer for 802.15.4](https://infocenter.nordicsemi.com/topic/ug_sniffer_802154/UG/sniffer_802154/intro_802154.html){:target="_blank"}

+# Public Datasets
+There are also several public datasets made available for RFFI research.
+Check [this link](https://junqing-zhang.github.io/rffi/rffi-dataset/){:target="_blank"} for more information.
+If you decide use public dataset, then you won't need any hardware platforms (You will still need a PC, though).

 # General Procedures

-With the above preparations, we can build a basic RFFI system.
-Please do follow the instructions below step by step:
-1. Program to make the development board to start transmitting packets.
+1.a Program to make the development board to start transmitting packets.
+1.b Check the wireless transmission using Wireshark (optional)
 2. Write the signal collection program to capture the packets sent from development boards.
 3. Collect packets from all the DUTs, saving the IQ samples as the training/test datasets.
 4. Design a neural network and train it with the collected training data.
 5. Test the neural network with the collected test data.
 The classification problem is usually evaluated by overall accuracy and confusion matrix.

-# Public Datasets
-There are also several public datasets made available for RFFI research.
-Check [this link](https://junqing-zhang.github.io/rffi/rffi-dataset/){:target="_blank"} for more information.
-If you decide use public dataset, then you won't need any hardware platforms (You will still need a PC, though :grinning:).
+Steps 1-3 are not required if you are using public datasets.

 # Recommended Readings